 The Certificate in Integrated Behavioral Health and Primary Care - Pediatric Track is designed for direct practitioners -- social workers, nurses, care managers, psychologists and physicians -- who provide services in an integrated health care setting serving children, youth, adolescents and families, or those interested in providing care in a pediatric integrated health care setting.
 Participants will gain the knowledge and skills associated with providing consultation, screening, assessment, and interventions in primary care settings that serve the distinct developmental and systems of care needs for the pediatric population.

-Over three months, participants will complete 34 online social work continuing education credits (20 clinical, 5 macro, 2 ethics, 6 clinical online, 1 macro online), including:
+Participants will complete 34 online social work continuing education credits (11 clinical, 7 macro, 2 ethics, 13 clinical online, 1 macro online), including:

 $1275 ($1075 for U-M SSW MSW & PhD students and U-M SSW field instructors)

 In this module, participants will learn about the nature and implications of integrated care, and will become fluent in the key terms that have come to describe it.
 Topics will include key public policies affecting the integrated care movement, including the Affordable Care Act; successful models of integrated care; population health management and health disparities; and ethical challenges and opportunities in integrated care.
 The transition to integrated care will be framed as a paradigm shift from disease-oriented to recovery-oriented service delivery, resulting in new opportunities and challenges, and direct implications for consumers and their families.